|

 dockworker out to grab control of his union.
 A bizarre idea for a musical few pleasures.

-- Porgy and Bess ** - Most of the singing is dubbed in this
+- Porgy and Bess ** - Most of the singers are dubbed in this

-the Gershwin folk opera.
-Pearl Bailey and Sammy Davis Jr. offer the only
+uneasy adaptation of the Gershwin folk opera.
+Exceptions: Pearl Bailey and Sammy Davis Jr.,

 - Say One for Me * - Bing Crosby is a theatre district priest out